AnthonyOlijnyk/Boids/README.md

 ![](gifs/main.gif)

 This project simulates the flocking behavior that is seen in birds using the principles outlined in Craig Reynolds paper seen [here.](https://www.cs.toronto.edu/~dt/siggraph97-course/cwr87/)
 In addition, there is also a physics engine made entirely from scratch.
+The whole project was made with pure C++ and the SDL2 library for graphics

 The three main ideas that contribute to flocking are:
 - Separation: a boid will tend to try and not crowd other close by boids